nammayatri/location-tracking-service/README.md

 Run `nix build` in the project which produces a `./result` symlink.
 You can also run `nix run` to run the program immediately after build.

+## Upstream Dependent Service

+Clone and Run [dynamic-driver-offer-app](https://github.com/nammayatri/nammayatri) as it will be used for Internal Authentication and Testing postman flow.

 ## Postman Collection

-Import the [Postman Collection](./Location%20Tracking%20Service%20Dev.postman_collection.json) in postman to test the API flow or Run `newman run LocationTrackingService.postman_collection.json`.
+Import the [Postman Collection](./Location%20Tracking%20Service%20Dev.postman_collection.json) in postman to test the API flow or Run `newman run LocationTrackingService.postman_collection.json --delay-request 2000`.

 ## Contributing PRs

 Run `nix run nixpkgs#nixci` locally to make sure that the project builds.
 The CI runs the same.

+## Profiling

+`sudo cargo flamegraph --bin location_tracking_service`

 # Redis key-value details